Selling Art Online with Great Craft Photography

 You can purchase a digital SLR camera that will meet your needs for a reasonable price - My photography instructor recommends Nikon or Canon DSLR camera - and if you invest a little bit of time to understand some specific concepts, you can learn what you need to know to take photos that will help you sell your crafts online.

-Where to LEarn Traditional, Product-Only Craft Photography
+Where to Learn Traditional, Product-Only Craft Photography

 If you are really committed to learning to take great craft photos, the book Photographing Arts Crafts and Collectibles by Steve Meltzer is an excellent place to learn about traditional style craft photography that is commonly associated with juried art shows.

-Where to LEarn Lifestyle Product Photography for Crafts
+Where to Learn Lifestyle Product Photography for Crafts

 If you'd like to learn how to take lifestyle product photos of your crafts, something more appropriate for blogging or social media, for example, then The Crafter's Guide to Taking Great Photos by Heidi Adnum is a fabulous resource.